Cody Bellinger Player Props: Cubs vs. Red Sox

-On Saturday, Cody Bellinger (.842 slugging percentage in past 10 games, including four home runs) and the Chicago Cubs face the Boston Red Sox, whose starting pitcher will be James Paxton.
+On Sunday, Cody Bellinger (.868 slugging percentage in past 10 games, including five home runs) and the Chicago Cubs play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
 First pitch is at 2:20 PM ET.

-In his last appearance, he hit two homers in his last game (going 2-for-4) against the Red Sox.
+He collected four RBI (going 2-for-4 with a home run and a walk) in his most recent game against the Red Sox.

 Cody Bellinger Game Info & Props vs. the Red Sox